-Individuals who want to teach children birth to 8 years old, must take and pass the Praxis II Education of Young Children Exam.
+Individuals who want to teach children birth to 8 years old, must take and pass the Praxis Education of Young Children Exam.
 This exam is designed to evaluate the prospective teachers’ ability to instruct this age group, with an emphasis on interactive instruction and learning.

 This computer-delivered exam consists of 120 selected-response questions and 3 constructed-response questions.
 Each section is not individually timed.
 You will be allotted 2.5 hours to complete the entire exam.

 Keep in mind that although some of the questions on the exam do not count toward your score, you will not which ones these are, so you should answer all questions.